 The surname Manknell was first found in Derbyshire during the reign of Henry II where "one of the most ancient possessions was Langley-Maynell, in that county, an estate which remained in the family till the end of the fourteenth century.
 A younger son at this period was seated at Yeaveley, his grandson at Willington."

 Confirming this early origin, another source notes: "The manor took its name of Meynell from an ancient family who possessed it so early as the reign of Edward III. and from whom it passed, by successive female heirs."

 But in 1669, Isaac Meynell, citizen of London bought the manor back from William Cavendish, Duke of Newcastle, only to have his only daughter and heiress convey the lands to the Cecils who again sold the lands back to another branch of the family of Meynell.
 By far the strongest branch of the family was found later in Staffordshire at Hore-Cross.

 The parish of Sowerby in the North Riding of Yorkshire was home to yet another branch of the family.
 "This place, at an early period, was the property of the Lascelles family, who in the reign of Elizabeth granted it to the Meynells, whose descendant Thomas Meynell, Esq., is now lord of the manor."

 This web page shows only a small excerpt of our Manknell research.
-Another 86 words (6 lines of text) are included under the topic Early Manknell History in all our PDF Extended History products and printed products wherever possible.
+Another 299 words (21 lines of text) covering the years 1295, 1322 and 1336 are included under the topic Early Manknell History in all our PDF Extended History products and printed products wherever possible.